Debra ‘Deb’ Strahanoski

 Deb’s boundless energy has been apparent during her Federation journey; she has served her clubs and district in various roles.
 She served the GFWC Illinois Board of Directors as State Project Chairman, Director of Junior Clubs 2000-2002, President Elect/Dean of Chairmen and GFWC Illinois President 2008- 2010, and currently GFWC Illinois Protocol Chairman.

-Her GFWC leadership positions have included Home Life Chairman, Membership Chairman, Community Improvement Program Award Chairman, Treasurer, and Secretary and helped ignite The Campaign for the Future as chairman of the Capital Campaign Committee.
+Her GFWC leadership positions have included Home Life Chairman, Membership Chairman, Community Improvement Program Award Chairman, Second Vice President, Treasurer, and Secretary.
+She also helped ignite The Campaign for the Future as chairman of the Capital Campaign Committee.

 Deb is a highly respected volunteer and leader with GFWC and in her community.
 She has served Easterseals and Prevent Child Abuse Illinois on both regional and state levels, and has been honored with the coveted Friends of Children Award by PCA Illinois.

 Since 2005, Deb has been employed with Easterseals as Development Manager, managing annual fundraising activities and events for the Joliet Region.
 She credits much of her professional success to all she has garnered through Federation.

 Deb assists her husband Bill in his public accounting office, which they have owned since 1984.
 They have two children and one grandchild.
 Her visionary leadership, extensive experience and infectious enthusiasm have inspired new and veteran members alike.